-After your teacher has agreed to write for you, go to Family Connection, click the "about me" tab, and then click the “teacher recommendation” form relating to the subject area taught by the teacher.
+After your teacher has agreed to write for you, go to Cialfo, click the "Questionnaire" tab, and then click the “Teacher Recommendation” form relating to the subject area taught by the teacher.
 Thoughtfully and completely fill out the questionnaire to give the teacher the information necessary to write a thorough recommendation.
 Students who will be completing National Service or taking a gap year should be sure to request their teacher recommendation(s) and complete this questionnaire before they graduate.

 Finally, please say thanks to any teacher who has written you a recommendation letter!
 Writing a good letter is hard work—send a thank you note or do something to let them know how much you appreciated their efforts.

-To complete your counselor recommendation questionnaire, you must login to Family Connection and complete the "counselor rec" survey.
+To complete your counselor recommendation questionnaire, you must login to Cialfo and complete the "Counselor Rec" survey.
 This form is only available in the middle of the junior year and is due by August 31 of your senior year.